shkherad/rails-activerecord-many-to-many/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

 ## Objectives
+* Use ActiveModel Serializer to create the JSON Representation of a Resource.
+* Create a Join Model for a Many-To-Many Relationship.
+* Use Rails has_many :through to implement a Many-To-Many Relationship.
+* Emulate a logged-in user to show a user's movie reviews.

 ## Code Along: Setup

-**Make sure you fork, clone, create the DB, migrate and seed the DB.**
+**Fork and clone.
+Then create the DB, migrate and seed the DB.**

 ```
 rake db:create